onstash/typy_checker/README.md

 ## How to contribute?

 You can contribute in many ways.
-Head over to the GitHub repo's issues page [here](https://github.com/onstash/typy_checker/issues), create an issue if it's there and let's discuss.
+Head over to the GitHub repo's issues page [here](https://github.com/onstash/typy_checker/issues), create an issue if it's not there and let's discuss.
 This repo follows Kent Dodds' [all-contributors](https://github.com/kentcdodds/all-contributors) philosophy.